ZeroDeth/derekkedziora.github.io/_posts/2016-11-28-news-is-bad-for-you.md

 date: 2016-11-28
 layout: lesson
 category: lesson
+lesson-type: reading
+reading: true
-title: "News is Bad for You"
+title: News is Bad for You
-tags: ["lesson-type-reading"]
-description: "Rolf Dobelli argues that there are no upsides and only drawbacks to reading the news"
+description: Rolf Dobelli argues that there are no upsides and only drawbacks to reading the news
-permalink: "/lessons/news-bad-for-you"
+permalink: /lessons/news-bad-for-you
 ---
 ### Materials